-Chemicals from consumer products and pharmaceuticals that flow down the drain can seep from septic systems through Cape Cod’s porous soil into drinking water supplies, according to research by Silent Spring Institute.
+Chemicals from consumer products and pharmaceuticals that go down the drain can seep from septic systems through Cape Cod’s porous soil and into drinking water supplies, according to research by Silent Spring Institute.
 The Institute's 2010 report and 2014 journal article provides some of the first information in the U.S. about impacts of these contaminants from septic systems on groundwater used for drinking water.

 Septic systems are likely the main source of the chemicals detected, though some may have commercial sources.
-Two perfluorinated chemicals, PFOS and PFOA, used in fire-fighting foams and aviation hydraulic fluids were found at relatively high levels in Hyannis wells downslope of the airport and a fire training area.
+Two highly fluorinated chemicals, PFOS and PFOA, used in fire-fighting foams and aviation hydraulic fluids were found at relatively high levels in Hyannis wells downslope of the airport and a fire training area.

-None of the chemicals detected are regulated by the Safe Drinking Water Act and only three—PFOS, PFOA, and a flame retardant—have voluntary health-based guidelines developed by state and federal agencies.
-For the chemicals with guidelines, the highest levels measured in this study fell below the guidelines at the time the study was conducted.* However, current drinking water standards do not take into account that people are exposed to complex mixtures of chemicals over a lifetime or the impacts of exposures during critical windows of development, such as during pregnancy and childhood.
+None of the chemicals detected in the study are regulated by the Safe Drinking Water Act and only three—PFOS, PFOA, and a flame retardant—have voluntary health-based guidelines developed by state and federal agencies.
+For the chemicals with guidelines, the highest levels measured fell below the guidelines at the time the study was conducted.* However, current drinking water standards do not take into account that people are exposed to complex mixtures of chemicals over a lifetime or the impacts of exposures during critical windows of development, such as during pregnancy and childhood.

 “While we don’t know the health effects of exposures to low levels of these chemicals,” said Dr. Laurel Schaider, Research Scientist with Silent Spring Institute, “It makes sense to exercise caution and protect drinking water supplies from sources of groundwater pollution.”